falcon-eyrie/falcon-fklab-extensions/README.md

 describing the problem / or the feature to develop.
 Add the graph (+ eventually the config file) used to run Falcon is highly recommended.

-To develop a new extension, an issue can be open here for guidance but most probably the maintainer will advise you to create your own repository and then open an PR in Falcon to link your extension doc in the Falcon doc.
+To develop a new extension, an issue can be open in here for guidance but most probably the maintainer will advise you to create your own repository and then open an PR in Falcon to link your extension doc in the Falcon doc.